-Grey County Paramedic Services (PS) provides emergency ambulance service to the County of Grey.
-When somebody calls 911 for a medical emergency, Grey County PS paramedics assess, treat, and transport the patient to a hospital emergency department.
+Grey County Paramedic Services (PS) provides emergency ambulance service to the Grey County.
+When somebody calls 911 for a medical emergency, Grey County paramedics assess, treat and transport the patient to a hospital emergency department.

 Containing urban, industrial, agricultural, rural & recreational areas, Grey County presents unique challenges for PS operations.
 As the fourth largest county in Ontario, covering an area of 454,040 hectares, Grey County is home to more than 90 thousand residents.
-Our Paramedics responded to over 19,000 calls for service in 2012.
+Our Paramedics responded to more than 23,000 calls for service annually.

-Grey County PS is dedicated to saving lives through education, service & team work.
+Grey County is dedicated to saving lives through education, service & team work.

 We are committed to providing the highest quality of pre-hospital emergency care to the citizens and visitors of Grey County.
-This is accomplished by meeting and exceeding standards as prescribed by the Ministry of Health and Long Term Care as well as County Council.
+This is accomplished by meeting and exceeding standards set by the Ministry of Health and Long-Term Care and County Council.

 Response Time Standards